 We made it to the house by 2:15 pm, but John wasn't there so Josh got the house key from where John had told him it would be.
 Inside the house, it was as the photos had shown and the listing had advertised (although the listing said linen was provided but we had to bring our own bath towels).
 The house looked great and had a view of Mount Ruapheu from the deck, however, it was a cloudy day so we couldn't see the peak at all.

+he ski lift was closed, however, they were doing some work to get ready for the ski season which begins at the end of June/beginning of July.
 Back down the mountain and time to grab some dinner.
 Most places in town were closed.
 We agreed to eat at a little cafe that had a variety of options on the menu.

 We were so hungry at this point we all just stared into the kitchen waiting for our food.
 We got some garlic bread to tide us over (which was really like a garlic butter hot dog bun).
 For our main meal, we all got a different flavor of chicken on rice.
 Ike and Jess split a lemon pepper chicken, Josh had a curry chicken, and I had black bean chicken.
 I didn't realize it was going to be cut up chicken, I thought I was ordering a chicken breast.
 Oh well.
 Like I said at the time, it was hot and it was food.

 After we ate dinner, we had to go to the New World grocery store to buy supplies for the next day.
 Walking down the road, we noticed how clearly visible Mount Ruapheu had become.
 We took a couple of pictures while standing in the middle of the street.
 We needed hiking type food like trail mix and we also needed to buy dinner to make at the house after we finished the hike.
-We did our shopping and returned to the house to have snacks, watch a movie and play a game of Phase 10.
+We

 We watched the Producers and it was an okay show...I had two coffees with dark chocolate melted in the bottom (trying to make my own mocha).
 It was sooooo delicious but I so do not recommend drinking two cups of coffee before going to bed when you have to try to go to sleep to climb a mountain the following day.